For people in small churches everywhere … written especially for women

 She learned to quit trying so hard.

-Women in Ministry need this lesson.
+Women serving in churches often need this lesson.
 We fill our days well.

 - Working jobs